Registration Deadline: April 9, 2025

 Category II: Open

-Category II offers architecture students the opportunity to select a site and building program using steel as the primary material.
-This competition category permits the greatest amount of flexibility for any building type.
+Offers architecture students the opportunity to select a site and building program using steel as the primary material.
+This competition category permits any building type other than a library.

 Students may not enter both categories of the competition.